Phone: 517.339.8253 ext 307

 I believe that family is very important and I look forward to fostering a relationship with you.
 I welcome and encourage your support, interaction, and presence in all that we do in school.
 I truly believe that a partnership between teachers and parents will lead to student success, which is my goal for your child this year.

-The first two weeks of school we will be doing a great deal of assessment so I have an understanding of where our learning needs to begin.
+The first two weeks of school, we will be doing a great deal of assessments so I have an understanding of where our learning needs begin.
+As we adjust back to our classroom after the remote learning we experienced to finish last school year, we will be working hard to return to what the students and teachers consider “school”.
 We will also spend these first few weeks establishing and practicing rules and procedures, which will set the tone for our learning community.
 I encourage you to discuss these at home and I will be sending copies of this information home once it has been established by our class.

-During the school year, our class will be taking an adventure in reading through the Reading Street Elementary Reading Program.
-It provides our students with wonderful lessons, activities, and an at-home extension which brings literacy to life.
-Writing will be a combination of Reading Street prompts and writing pieces carefully planned by myself and Mrs. Lerch.
+During the school year, our class will be taking an adventure in reading through the Reading Street Fifth Grade Program.
+It provides our students with lessons, activities, and an at-home extension which brings literacy to life.
+Writing will be a combination of Reading Street prompts and writing pieces carefully planned by the fifth grade team and is very effective in developing strong writers.
 Everyday Math will be our math curriculum this year which brings the real world into our math lessons.
 Our science program will allow the students to learn and experience science with the online curriculum, TCI.
 Finally, social studies will focus on the world around us and how we are all wonderful pieces to an ever-changing puzzle.

 Homework will be an extension of our regular school program and a responsibility that students undertake.
 The homework will reinforce the lessons taught in all subjects.
 Parents, you can help by providing an environment that will promote completion of the homework, answering questions along the way, and making sure the homework is completed and returned promptly.